K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 <br>

 ### <div id="3.3"/> 3.3.
-Apply for service in PaaS-TA
+Request for service in PaaS-TA
-In order to use the GlusterFS service in the Sample App, you must apply(provision) for a service.
+In order to use the GlusterFS service in the Sample App, you must request(provision) for a service.
-*Note: When applying for a service, you must be logged in as a user who can apply for a service in PaaS-TA.
+*Note: When requesting for a service, you must be logged in as a user who can request for a service in PaaS-TA.

 - Check whether there is a service in the PaaS-TA Marketplace First.